 Because not much is known about the use of diabetes drugs other than insulin in hospitalized patients, insulin is usually the drug of choice in the hospital, and other diabetes drugs are discontinued.
-(See “Diabetes Drugs in the Hospital” for more on this topic.)

 The two methods of insulin delivery used in hospitals are continuous IV (intravenous) infusion, using a clear, short-acting insulin, and subcutaneous insulin — insulin given by injection under the skin or with an insulin pump — using a combination of long-acting and short-acting insulins or, in a pump, just short-acting insulin.

 Intravenous insulin delivery is sometimes referred to as an “insulin drip.”
 An insulin drip is almost always used in the following situations:

 Insulin drip therapy is also used to treat diabetic ketoacidosis and hyperosmolar hyperglycemic state, both of which are life-threatening complications of diabetes that occur as a result of prolonged high blood glucose levels coupled with inadequate insulin and dehydration.
 These conditions sometimes occur in people who are not aware that they have diabetes.
 In women with pre-existing diabetes who are pregnant, an insulin drip may be used to control blood glucose levels during labor and delivery.